-While about two-thirds of Americans might use the Nutrition Facts panel at least some of the time, most people have only a limited understanding of what it means.
+While about two-thirds of Americans might use the Nutrition Facts panel at least some of the time, most people have only a limited understanding of what it means when reading nutrition labels.
 Use this guide to separate fact from fiction at the grocery store.

 1. Focus on foods without labels.

 Let’s get this out of the way right now: Our goal is not to eat a lot of foods that require packaging or labels.

 Back in stock – for a very limited time!
 Our brand new beginner’s guide shows you how to take charge of your health destiny.

 Picture your refrigerator full of green kale, yellow lemons, red apples, and a rainbow array of fresh fruits and vegetables, and your pantry brimming with whole grains and red, yellow, orange, black, white, and brown legumes, potatoes, sweet potatoes, and a sampling of nuts and seeds.